Rachel’s Network

 How are you defining “women of color”?

-Our definition of “women” is spacious and includes people of color who may identify as non-binary, genderqueer, gender expansive, or otherwise not conforming to the gender binary.
-We trust the self-identification of award candidates regarding their gender, race, ethnicity, and heritage.
+We trust the self-identification of applicants regarding their gender, race, ethnicity, and heritage.
+Our definition of “women” is spacious and includes those who identify as non-binary.
 We hope that candidates can see themselves in this award and we trust them to engage if they do.

 We acknowledge the painful ways individuals have been excluded, devalued, or inhibited in the mainstream environmental movement due to their race and gender, and we strive to balance our aspiration for inclusivity with the understanding that the experiences of people of color are not the same.
 We may never complete our understanding of the unique, nuanced, and intersecting ways race and gender shape us and our systems, but we commit to the journey of growth and support.